|

 race for a piece of bread and then fight over

-ruins of the Christian temple and the temple of
+ruins of the Christian church and the temple of

 Dionysious the Spring Born, just above the small

 harbor where the ducks hang out.
-It is called
+We had excellent

 sardelles